tan-aydemir/Web_Based_Photo_Sharing_Platform/README.md

 - **Commenting and Liking**: You can comment on photos and like them.

-- **Viewing Popular Tags**: Check out the most popular tags.

 - **Viewing Friends' Photos**: View photos uploaded by your friends.

 ## Project Structure

 - **app.py**: The main application file containing the Flask application code.

-- **templates**: This directory contains HTML templates for the web pages.
+- **html_files**: This directory contains HTML templates for the web pages.

-- **static**: Static files like CSS, JavaScript, and images are stored here.

 ## Customizing

-You can customize the application by modifying the HTML templates and stylesheets in the `templates` and `static` directories.
+You can customize the application by modifying the HTML templates and stylesheets in the `html_files' directories.
 You can also extend the functionality by editing the `app.py` file.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to modify this README file to suit your specific project's needs.
-Provide detailed instructions for installation, usage, and any customizations.
-Additionally, include information about the project's license and how others can contribute to it.